-GDPR requires that everyone within the council must understand the implications of GDPR and that roles and duties must be assigned.
-The Council is the data controller and the clerk is the Data Protection Officer (DPO).
-(Volunteers are data processors working under the DPO.)
-It is the DPO's duty to undertake an information audit and to manage the information collected by the council, the issuing of privacy statements, dealing with requests and complaints raised and also the safe disposal of information.
-This will be included in the Job Description of the clerk.
+Date Protection legislation requires that everyone within the council must understand the implications and that roles and duties must be assigned.
+The Council is the data controller and the clerk is the data processor.
+It is the Clerk's duty to undertake an information audit and to manage the information collected by the council, the issuing of privacy statements, deal with requests and complaints raised and also arrange the safe disposal of information.